-Biomass Cut-Off: For the agronomic calibration algorithm, a biomass cutoff is implemented.
-This instructs the redistribution algorithm to cut back to the minimum application rate when the biomass measurement falls below a certain level.
+Biomass Cut-Off: This instructs the redistribution algorithm to cut back to the minimum application rate when the biomass measurement falls below a certain level.
 This ensures nitrogen is not wasted on areas of the field which are not likely to yield, due to crop damage, waterlogging etc. Rather than applying very high rates of nitrogen due to the low biomass values, it is assumed that the crop is uneconomical to treat and therefore cuts right back.

 Protein dressing: For the last dressing, at later growth stages (in cereals from GS37 – flag leaf visible onwards), we recommend using the Protein dressing function.
 This algorithm addresses more N to areas with higher biomass.
 This ensures consistent protein concentrations and prevent protein dilution in high yielding areas.